Surely, it does not look pretty at all. So, you might want to change

 Notice that, when you add any application page to your project, Visual Studio automatically creates aLayouts folder.
-To keep things simple enough for your understanding, you may keep your application page under a folder where you might name it as same as your project like the figure above.

 Now, add a reference for Microsoft.SharePoint.IdentityModel in your project.
 Open the application page, and add an assembly for that on the top of your application page Beofre the Page tag, you should have the following section in your application page: